DictumMortuum/rpg/content/dnd/paladin/_index.md

 Remember to use this ability whenever there's an opportunity attack, {{< feature "extra attack" >}}, {{< feat "polearm master" >}} etc.

+## <span class="blue">cleansing touch</span>

+> Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch

+Fantastic ability.
+It is simple, allowing a paladin to end a spell effect without a saving throw or a check as a response, yet it is also effective, as after a certain level the spell effects are going to be become increasingly dangerous.

+A paladin may use this a number of times per day equal to his charisma modifier, which adds charisma synergy.
+The uses are regained once they finish a long rest.

+## aura improvements

+Increases the range of {{< feature "aura of protection" >}} and {{< feature "aura of courage" >}} to 30 feet, which is enough for all the paladin's allies to receive the auras' benefit.

 # feats